 To exit, press Esc or Enter; Esc recenters on the original building, while Enter leaves focus on the current one.
 ShiftEnter has an effect equivalent to pressing Enter, and then re-entering the mechanisms UI.

 gui/mod-manager

-A simple way to install and remove small mods, which are not included in DFHack.
-Examples are available here.
+A simple way to install and remove small mods.